Ckopei/Project-2/README.md

 Application: Name That Baby!
-Team Members: Gelissa Leveille, David Lopez, Cameron Kopel, Chad Kaplan Project Manager: Chad Kaplan
+Team Members: Gelissa Leveille, David Lopez, Cameron Kopel, Chad Kaplan Project Manager: Cameron Kopel
-WireFrame: Express-Handlebars
+Templating Engine: Express-Handlebars

 # INTRO
 Name That Baby! is an application created for parents that will assist with randomly selecting names for their new born baby.
 The mission statement is to provide a tool for parents that will greatly decrease the stress of naming a child.
 There is a lot that a parent has to do to prepare for the coming of a child and 'Name That Baby' will help eliminate "Naming a Child" from that long list of 'To Do's'.